Yorkshire Local Centre

 Topics we have covered in the last few years range from weather forecasting, to storm chasing, to the impacts of climate change and many more.
 We host speakers from the Institute of Climate and Atmospheric Science at the University of Leeds, as well as invited speakers from the Met Office, ECMWF, Environment Agency, Yorkshire Water and other institutions around the country.

-All meetings are held in the School of Earth and Environment at the University of Leeds starting at 7pm with refreshments from 6.00pm.
-They are aimed at a general audience and are free and open to all.
+All meetings are held in the School of Earth and Environment at the University of Leeds, starting at 7.00pm, with refreshments from 6.30pm.
+Talks are aimed at a general audience and are free and open to all.
 We always welcome suggestions for future talks.
 Further information on past and upcoming talks, along with contact information and directions to our venue, can be found on our website: http://www.see.leeds.ac.uk/research/yorkshire-centre-of-the-royal-meteorological-society/